-Most homeschool moms think about purchasing curriculum for just the year they are teaching, but some of my best resources for teaching aren't curriculum.
-In my 15 years of homeschooling, I have been able to invest in some of the best resources that I could find that fit our beliefs, our homeschooling philosophy and enriched our lessons with these resources.
+Most homeschool moms think about purchasing curriculum for just the year they are teaching, but some of my best homeschool resources for teaching aren't curriculum.
+In my nearly 2 decades of homeschooling, I have been able to invest in some of the best resources that I could find that fit our beliefs, our homeschooling philosophy and enriched our lessons with these resources.
 As a Charlotte Mason educator, resources become more and more of our homeschool.

 My Top 10 Homeschool Resources I Wouldn't Teach Without

 - The Bible – As Christians, this is one resource that I would never want to live without.
 We use our Bible for daily reading, discipleship, early history and for memory work.

 - A Charlotte Mason Companion – This one book has been a pivotal book in our homeschooling journey.
 I have read it more times than I have children and may fit it in one more time before my youngest start his ‘kindergarten' year.
 I love how gentle she presents this way of education and feel blessed to have learned this early in our homeschool.

 - All Through the Ages – Living books are the bulk of our curriculum and this resources has helped me identify great ones in the time period or geography themed that our homeschool curriculum was planning to go.
 A gold nugget to anyone trying to use living books for their homeschooling.

 - The Wall Chart of World History – The older my children got in homeschooling the more this resource was used by them independently.
 They were able to use this resource to plan out their Binder Books with ease and they were always excited about things they found on the timeline.